RachaelKivuti/flutter-getting-started/starter_project_template/README.md

 # starter_project_template

-##Creating a starter project template
+## Creating  a starter project template

-### Creating and organizing folders and files
+Creating and organizing folders  and files

-### Sepeartion ans structure of widgets into different files
+Sepeartion and structure of widgets into different files